 Appointed by the Pennsylvania business community, he also served as vice chairman of the Pennsylvania Health Care Cost Containment Council, an independent state agency responsible for addressing the problem of escalating health costs and ensuring the quality of and access to health care, and as chairman of its Education Committee.

 Mr. Fader is legal advisor to the board of the Hearing Loss Association of America (HLAA), a national organization devoted to assisting persons coping with hearing loss and its annual national fundraiser, Walk4Hearing.
-He is past chairman of the social services agency Intercultural Family Services, Inc. Mr. Fader is a faculty member in health law at the newly formed School of Population Health at Thomas Jefferson University and assisted in the development of the curriculum for its degree program in public health policy.
+He is past chairman of the social services agency Intercultural Family Services, Inc. Mr. Fader is a faculty member in health law at the College of Population Health at Thomas Jefferson University and assisted in the development of the curriculum for its degree program in public health policy.
 He is a member of the American Society of Law, Medicine and Ethics.

 Due to Mr. Fader’s background in patient readmissions and overutilization of services in acute care hospitals with respect to the homeless and underserved populations, he was asked to participate as a member of the Medical Standards Development Task Force of the Respite Care Providers’ Network (RCPN) in 2012.
 In June 2017 he was elected to a second three-year term on RCPN’s Steering Committee.
 Mr. Fader is active in the American Health Lawyers Association, the National Association of Bond Lawyers and the Healthcare Financial Management Association.